elafontaine/smpp/README.md

 golang paradigm ; you can have interfaces and define behaviours, but it will be attach to a `struct` which can be used from another composition.
 This means we should use that same pattern for our own data.
-This is why we can intantiate an ESME by passing a server address and it will connect, but the struct is using a socket.
+This is why we can intantiate an ESME by passing a server address and it will connect, but the struct is receiving a socket underneath.
 This is done as an ESME isn't responsible for the TCP/TLS (transport) layer, it's responsible for the smpp layer.
 So as long as you pass an ESME a socket object, we should be able to run an ESME over it.
 Same for SMSC.
 You can find an example of that in the `example` folder.